[HISTORY: Adopted by the Borough Council of the Borough of Middletown as indicated in article histories. Amendments noted where applicable.]

-Any person who shall violate any portion of this Article shall be liable, upon summary conviction for a first offense and upon summary conviction for each subsequent offense, to a fine of not more than six hundred dollars ($600.), together with costs of prosecution in each case.
+Any person who shall violate any portion of this article shall be liable, upon summary conviction for a first offense and upon summary conviction for each subsequent offense, to a fine of not more than $600, together with costs of prosecution in each case.
 Each day that a violation shall continue shall be deemed and shall be taken to be a separate offense and shall be punishable as such.

 Fines and costs imposed under the provisions of this article shall be enforceable and recoverable in the manner at the time provided by applicable law and shall be payable to this Borough.

 In the event any provision, section, sentence, clause or part of this article shall be held to be invalid, such invalidity shall not affect or impair any remaining provision, section, sentence, clause or part of this article, it being the intent of this Borough that such remainder shall be and shall remain in full force and effect.